vAlerainTech/RikeXdiskShell/README.md

 [中文readme](https://github.com/WhiteFoxLinux/RikeXdiskShell/blob/main/README-cn.md)

+> [!NOTE]
+> The last update will be on March 22, 2024, and I will be refactoring the code soon

 This project has some bugs, but I don't really want to fix them.
 After testing the SendCloseGen function, it can be used to combat programs without drivers and hooks.

 # Some explanations